 Just like that, the monsters stopped.
 Every last one of them went still.
 Not even fighting to stay on top of one another.

 Inside the van, on the other hand, only two of the occupants turned to look at him.
-He recognized them now.
+He recognised them now.
 The man at the lip glanced down at him, his gaze filling with absolute contempt.
-Behind the man crouched the blank faced form of Seventeen, her eyes flickering briefly towards him, before she moved to shield a boy cowering near the point where the tree splaying branches of the tree stabbed through the walls.
-At a second glance, he recognized the boy as the one he’d been told to capture.
+Behind the man crouched the blank faced form of Seventeen, her eyes flickering briefly towards him, before she moved to shield a boy cowering near the point where the splaying branches of the tree stabbed through the walls.
+At a second glance, he recognised the boy as the one he’d been told to capture.

 Caleb noted absently that the purple glow seemed to emanate from a disc floating between Charlie’s hands.
 The boy was staring at it.
 He felt a momentary pang of sympathy.
 This couldn’t be a pleasant time to manifest.
 Then, his focus returned to Twenty Three.
 Had he always felt this light?

 For her part, his partner was still in motion, taking advantage of the momentary lull to shove one of the creatures back out through the hole it had burrowed into the wall by Charlie’s head.
 Caleb winced.
 Small wonder the kid had screamed.

 Only then did she turn to look at him.

 For a second, no one spoke.
 Caleb raised his good hand in a wave.